Beginning May 1st 2025.

 If You Would Like To Help.

-Alternatively, you may wish to offer patronage assistance to my expedition by making a small donation for which I will be hugely grateful.
+You may wish to offer patronage assistance to my expedition by making a small donation for which I will be hugely grateful.
 This will help cover equipment and food costs throughout the expedition.

-The items I’m requiring include a sound pair of walking boots, a new waterproof jacket, a portable wind turbine to recharge electrical items, the set of Ordnance Survey maps which cover my designated route, credits and line rental for my YellowBrick GPS tracker.
+The items I’m requiring include a sound pair of walking boots, a new waterproof jacket, a portable wind turbine to recharge electrical items, the set of Ordnance Survey maps which cover my designated route, ongoing credits and line rental for my YellowBrick GPS tracker.

 Please help me spread the word of this adventure and the reasons why I’m undertaking it.
 I will truly appreciate this support.